kuspia/Striver_SDE-shortnotes-/README.md

 > Join your hands and say with me that I will keep on moving my right hand away from my left hand unless the sum is not equal to k, the moment I hit it as k it's my duty to record the gap, however, if the sum exceeds the given `k` it's the time to move the left hand towards right unless the sum is greater than k, and yeah at every step keep on decreasing the sum with value to which your left hand was pointing.

 > Try seeing the code unless you haven't learned it and remember how we did the initial initialization of my variable {left, right, sum}.
+TC: O(2*N)

 ```cpp
 int longestSubarrayWithSumK(vector<int> a, long long k) {